 At the time of the listing of Fastned on Euronext Amsterdam, it was decided that the installation of a supervisory board would be appropriate.
 At the date of this Registration Document, the Supervisor Board has four members.
 Ms Kooi is the chairperson of the Supervisory Board.
 Next to Ms Kooi, the Supervisory Board has one independent member, Ms Kabalt, and two non-independent members, Mr Lubbers and Mr Janssen (see "Management, Employees and Corporate Governance - Potential Conflicts of Interest and Other Information").
-At the date of this Registration Document there is no majority of independent Supervisory Board members (see "Management, Employees and Corporate Governance - Dutch Corporate Governance Code).
-The governance structure of the Company in combination with the composition of the Foundation Board (which consists entirely of independent members) and the Supervisory Board (which consists of a 50/50 of independent and non-independent members) is intended to ensure that on the one hand Fastned is working towards its missions and on the other hand that effective supervision is created on a strategic level.
+At the date of this Registration Document there is no majority of independent Supervisory Board members (see "Management, Employees and Corporate Governance - Dutch Corporate Governance Code].
+The governance structure of the Company in combination with the composition of the Foundation Board (which consists entirely of independent members) is intended to ensure that on the one hand Fastned is working towards its missions and on the other hand that effective supervision is created on a strategic level.
 It allows the Company to move swiftly within a clear set of mission driven boundaries.
-For a discussion on the departures from the best practice provisions of the Dutch Corporate Governance Code, see "- Dutch Corporate Governance Code".
+For a discussion on the departures from the best practice provisions of the Dutch Corporate Governance Code".